minjun0622/MKS21X-FinalProject/README.md

 The Monkey branch was created by Minjun and the Yur branch was created by Chong.

 The board goes up to 0 - 6 in both x and y directions.

+1/14/19
+Looked at other people's demos and thought they were good.

+1/15/19
+Chong started to edit the toString.
+Minjun started the difficulty input through the args.

+1/16/19
+Minjun realized a critical mistake and that args.length and arg[int] are different!
+Chong has gotten started in the Flags method in the Board/Tiles class.